 You discover new ways to manage your emotions without smoking ….before you quit.

 If you had never smoked in your life, you wouldn’t be relying on cigarettes to calm down.
 And you wouldn’t be more anxious as a person.
 You would have found different ways to relax when you are stressed – just like non-smokers do.

 But now, you are just used to relaxing by smoking.
 That doesn’t mean that you can’t relax in other ways.

-For example, if every time you are at a party, you smoke, then after a while you won’t be able to enjoy a party without smoking.
+For example, if every time you’re at a party, you smoke…then after a while you may think you can’t enjoy a party without smoking.

 - a wedding

 But the strongest social triggers are…

 People.
 If you habitually smoke with your partner, your best friend, your colleagues, or your neighbor, then after a while you may find it challenging to maintain a conversation with them without lighting up a cigarette.